JVL-Data/fleet-vehicle-tracking-system/docs/appscript.md

 ## Error Handling & Logging

+Logger items have been removed for presentation simplicity but logged the following items:
 - Required column headers are validated prior to execution
 - Empty datasets are skipped
 - Execution details are recorded using `Logger.log()` for audit and troubleshooting purposes